Rachael Sage

 Rachael Sage (born Karen Rachael Weitzman in 1971) is an American singer-songwriter and visual artist.
 She is the founder of indie label MPress Records.
-Sage has released fifteen solo studio albums.
+Sage has released fifteen solo albums.
 Sage was named one of the Top 100 Independent Artists of the Past 15 Years by Performing Songwriter magazine.
 The New York Times describes Sage as "alternately channeling her inner Fanny Brice and Jewish Norah Jones".

 Early life

 Sage was born Karen Rachael Weitzman in 1971 in Port Chester, New York, to shoe designer Stuart Weitzman and author Jane Weitzman.
 Sage studied drama and ballet before switching to music.
 A self-taught pianist, influenced by her parents' doo-wop and Beatles records, as well as Broadway cast albums, she created demos on a four-track recording system she received as a bat mitzvah present.
 During junior high school, Sage gained admission to the School of American Ballet.
 Sage attended Stanford University where she hosted a nighttime college radio show as "Full Moon Rachael".
 She studied theater with professors such as playwright Anna Deavere Smith, and graduated in 1993 with a degree in drama.
 For one year, she was in the Actors Studio MFA program.
 Her performance in their New York talent search won her a place on the Village Stage of the 1999 Lilith Fair.